What You Need to Know About Texas Texting and Driving Law

 Also, drivers of any age may not use a wireless communication device while in a school zone unless the vehicle is stopped or the driver is using a hands-free device.
 A “wireless communication device” is a device that uses a commercial mobile service which would be cell phones and tablets or even laptops with cell phone service.

-On June 6, 2017, the Texas governor signed into law HB 62, which will make it a misdemeanor offense for a driver to use a portable wireless communication device to read, write or send an electronic message while operating a motor vehicle unless they are stopped.
+It is a misdemeanor offense in Texas for a driver to use a portable wireless communication device to read, write, or send an electronic message while operating a motor vehicle unless they are stopped.

 Studies prove states that have bans on texting while driving has much lower rates of texting while driving and less distracted driving wrecks.

 In Texas, municipalities were forced to take the bull by the horns and pass city legislation trying to protect their communities.
-House Bill 62 should remedy that problem for Texas.
+Our anti-texting law should remedy that problem for Texas.

 There are defenses available to the public under the new statute.
 A driver has a defense if: